AGamesStudios/LunaOS/docs/BUILDING.md

 Modify the Buildroot configuration in `scripts/build.sh` to enable packages or adjust kernel options.
 Consult the Buildroot manual for additional features.

 For a step-by-step manual build process that compiles the kernel and BusyBox without Buildroot, see [MANUAL_BUILD.md](MANUAL_BUILD.md).
+If you want a tiny example that doesn't use Linux at all, refer to [BAREMETAL.md](BAREMETAL.md).